-- Select an agency which does both English and Spanish demands.
+- Select a medical collection agency which does both English and Spanish demands.

 - Most agencies will expire your unused Step 1 and Step 2 accounts after 1 or 2 years.
 Only a handful of agencies have these accounts with no expiration date.
 Isn’t this awesome.
 You can buy larger chunk of accounts initially at a lower price and keep using them over the years.

 - Many agencies will try to sell you contingency collection services directly (Step 3) even if your debt is less than 180 days old, which means they do not charge anything initially, but they keep about 40% to 50% of amount collected.
 This is a great deal for the collection agency but not for you.
 I repeat, Step 1 and Step 2 have a smaller up front cost, but they are drastically cost effective.
 Only, if a patient does not pay after Step 1 and Step 2, or you have put in enough efforts to collect money, only then assign it to Step 3.
 Another time this should be directly done is if the account is more than 5 or 6 months old.